digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/connectivity.rst

 Connect Using Register
 ~~~~~~~~~~~~~~~~~~~~~~

-The highest level of control over your domain connection is given by using ``register`` with a configuration of
+The highest level of control over your synchronizer connection is given by using ``register`` with a configuration of
 type ``DomainConnectionConfig``.
-By default, the connection configuration only requires two arguments: the domain
+By default, the connection configuration only requires two arguments: the synchronizer
 alias and the connection URL.
-In this guide, we'll cover all arguments.
+In this guide, we cover all arguments.

-First, we need to associate the domain connection to an alias.
+First, we need to associate the synchronizer connection to an alias.
 An alias is an arbitrary name chosen by the operator of
 the participant to manage the given connection:

 .. snippet:: participant_connectivity
     .. success:: val domainAlias = "mydomain"

-A domain alias is just a string wrapped into the type "DomainAlias".
+A synchronizer alias is just a string wrapped into the type "DomainAlias".
 This is done implicitly in the console, which allows
 you to use a string instead.

 Next, you need to create a connection description of type ``SequencerConnection``.
 The public sequencer API in Canton